lsrprntr/holidayscalendar-scraper/README.md

 ## Troubleshooting/Issues
+- Not working for Windows devices.
-- 2020 year has an inconsistency in their html source for parsing which returns a type error
+- 2020 year has an inconsistency in their html source for parsing which returns a type error.
 - TBA